-Following adoption, documents may be obtained at the Bay-Lake Regional Planning Commission office, and will be placed at the Mead Public Library for permanent public review.
+Following approval, documents may be obtained at the Bay-Lake Regional Planning Commission office, and will be placed at the Mead Public Library for permanent public review.
+Significant approved documents will be posted to the MPO webpage portion of the Commission website.